haykam821/dokokashira-door/README.md

 # Dokokashira Door

-"Enhances" vanilla doors for Modfest 1.17.
+"Enhances" vanilla doors.
+Originally for Modfest 1.17, updated to 1.21 by @haykam821

 ## Ok but what does it actually do